apaschenko/lenka/README.md

 A set of useful utilities.

-At the moment it contains only one utility: `deepCopy`
+At the moment it contains only one utility: `deepCopy` :grin:

 ## Prerequisites
 NodeJS version >= v6.4.0